mincrmatt12/MSign/esp/README.md

 The `htm` file is served whenever a request is made that _doesn't_ contain a valid API URI.
 The other files are served whenever a request for their exact names is made.

+The compressed forms of the website files are also cached to internal flash for faster loading.

 ### Update files

 The files in the `upd` folder relate to the ongoing system update.